justanotherdot/justanotherdot/site/posts/structuring-rust-projects-with-multiple-binaries.md

 flavor.
 This prelude also turns on some common flags.

 1. **e** to stop on the first **e**rror
-2. **u** to stop if an variable is **u**nset
+2. **u** to stop if a variable is **u**nset
 3. **x** to print tracing output of each e**x**ecuted statement

-Some caveats are that (1) doesn't work for pipes, for that you can use `set -o pipefail`.
-If you want cleaner output or you don't wan to leak details you can drop (3).
+(3) can be optionally dropped if you don't want to expose details or want cleaner output.

 The last convention is to keep scripts in a common `bin` directory at the root of your project which enhances discoverability of scripts for others.
-If people go looking for scripts from project to project its far easier to look in a place like `bin` without guessing a few options.
+Allowing people to make less guesses about which directory is the single source of truth for automation scripts helps people move faster.
+If they want a chore done, they can see what's present under `bin`, or if they need to add a chore they know exactly where it's added for every project.
 The reason for why its called `bin` is that they are executables!

 In summary, for shell script success all you need is: